What Is The Ideal Air Conditioner Temperature For Electricity Savings?

 The question of how to reduce electricity consumption of your air conditioner can be tricky.
 Here are some useful air conditioning tips to save energy, no matter the season or where you live.

-Typically, air conditioners have a label with a blue and a red star rating.
+Most split system air conditioners have a label with a blue and a red star rating.
 The blue star rating shows its energy efficiency when cooling, and the red star rating demonstrates its heating efficiency.
-Choosing an energy efficient air conditioner is a smart strategy that will help you save lots of money in the long run.
+Choosing an energy efficient air conditioner is a smart strategy that can save lots of money in the long run.
+Most systems market themselves as energy efficient, but it’s worth looking into it a bit further.
+Even the slightest increase in efficiency can translate into significant savings over time, so you need to look past the marketing hype.
+The most energy efficient systems are more expensive to begin with, but it’s an investment that will pay off.

-Tip #2: Invest in Proper Sealing and Insulation
+Tip #2: Invest in good insulation and sealing

 If the home or building you are attempting to heat or cool has poor sealing or insulation, your air conditioner will need to work harder to reach the temperature you have set.
 This can lead to higher electricity bills.
 To make sure you’re getting the most out of your air conditioner’s performance, we recommend making sure your home’s sealing and insulation is up to scratch.
 This will ultimately help increase the lifespan of your air conditioner and keep your electricity bills under control.